g3han/PowerShell-For-Active-Directory/README.md

 ```

-When the script running is finished, you can access output file on c:\temp\
+PS : When the script running is finished, you can access output file on c:\temp\
+PS2: compulterlist.csv first column should be name.

 ### For ad_audit.ps1